joehahn/tf-text-classification-demo/README.md

     c.NotebookApp.notebook_dir = u'/home/ubuntu/dl'

-which will allow you to use Jupyter to navigate to this repo.
+which will allow Jupyter to navigate to this repo.

 10 Kill the jupyter processes that was originally launched by this bitfusion AMI: